UPDATEDgreen

 “Thanks for the support,” he said.
 “I’ve heard a few things before the game and I saw all of the signs (from) home.
 Trust me, it is greatly appreciated by all of the boys and staff and we cannot thank you enough.”

-The Socceroos’ next game will in Dallas, Texas, be on Saturday 4 July at 4am AEST.
+The Socceroos’ next game will be in Dallas, Texas, on Saturday 4 July at 4am AEST.

 The Australian fans were out in force to support the Socceroos.
 Picture: Stu Forster/Getty Images/AFP